 Hill A1, also known as Elaine by the French was the last of the French posts to succumb to the forces of the Viet Minh.
 The defeat of the French in the decisive battle at Dien Bien Phu not only ended France's involvement in Vietnam but set a precedent for future revolutions.

-Tunnel on A1 hill, battle of Dien Bien Phu
+A tunnel on famous A1 Hill, part of the Battle of Dien Bien Phu

 Victory monument is a striking bronze sculpture which weighs in at an enormous 120 tonnes.
 The imposing sculpture honours the battles that took place in Dien Bien Phu and those who fought and lost their lives.
 It sits at the top grand stone staircase looking out over Dien Bien Phu.